Sowmya627/SCT_DS_01/README.md

 # SCT_DS_01
+📊 Data Visualization Project - Task 01

 📌 Project Overview

 This project demonstrates how to visualize the distribution of a categorical or continuous variable using bar charts and histograms.

-The visualization helps in understanding the spread and frequency of values such as ages, genders, or any other population statistics.
+The visualization helps in understanding the spread and frequency of values such as ages, genders, or other population statistics.

 For example, in this task, we use India’s population distribution by age (2022) to showcase how different charts can reveal insights about demographics.